expanse-so/myletter-app/test-triggers/trigger-auto-test.md

 Simply modify this file (even just adding a timestamp below) and commit to trigger a new test run.

 ## Latest Test Run Trigger
-Timestamp: 2025-03-28T21:21:00Z
+Timestamp: 2025-03-28T21:24:00Z

-This workflow will now run with the following real tests:
+This workflow will now run with the following test files:
 1. ModelSelector.test.js
 2. TipTapEditor.test.js
 3. CursorChatInterface.test.js